KittyGiraudel/site/_posts/2013-08-23-scroll-overflow-menu.md

 I would usually embed the demo but, unfortunately iframes don’t play well with `overflow-scrolling:touch`, so it’s best if you play around the code at [CodePen](https://codepen.io/hugo/full/pwsLj) (caution! iframes, doesn’t work great on some mobile browsers)!

 Thanks for reading!
 If you think of anything to improve this menu concept, feel free to share. :)

-> Hugo Darby-Brown is both a designer and a developer from UK, passionate with frontend technologies especially CSS.
-You can catch him on [Twitter](https://twitter.com/darbybrown).